ORARAPA/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 [] Case4
 Given a parking lot, a standard parking boy, and wrong ticket When fetch the car
-Return nothing with error message "Unrecognized parking ticket."
+Return  error message "Unrecognized parking ticket."

 [] Case5
 Given a parking lot, a standard parking boy, and used parking ticket When fetch the car
-Return nothing with error message "Unrecognized parking ticket."
+Return error message "Unrecognized parking ticket."

 [] Case6
 Given a parking lot without any position, a standard parking boy, and a car
 When park the car
-Return nothing with error message "No available position."
+Return error message "No available position."